Chart Color Schemes

 Population growth drivers in Loganholme are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, the estimated population for the Loganholme statistical area (Lv2) is around 7,637.
-This reflects a growth of 873 people since the 2021 Census, which reported a population of 6,764.
-The change is inferred from AreaSearch's estimation of the resident population at 7,598 in June 2024, based on the latest ERP data release by the ABS, along with an additional 88 validated new addresses since the Census date.
-This results in a population density ratio of 865 persons per square kilometer.
-Loganholme's growth rate of 12.9% exceeds both the SA3 area average (8.5%) and the national average, indicating its status as a growth leader in the region.
-Natural growth contributed approximately 38.0% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+As of Feb 2026, the population of Loganholme is estimated at around 7,650.
+This reflects an increase of 886 people since the 2021 Census, which reported a population of 6,764.
+The change is inferred from AreaSearch's estimation of the resident population at 7,598 following examination of ABS's latest ERP data release (June 2024) and an additional 95 validated new addresses since the Census date.
+This level of population equates to a density ratio of 867 persons per square kilometer.
+Loganholme's growth rate of 13.1% since the 2021 census exceeded the SA3 area (8.7%) and the national average, marking it as a growth leader in the region.
+Natural growth contributed approximately 38.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
-Future population trends project an above median growth for the Loganholme (SA2), with an expected increase of 1,107 persons by 2041, reflecting a total increase of 10.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Future population trends project an above median growth for national areas, with Loganholme expected to increase by 1,101 persons to 2041, reflecting a total increase of 10.1% over the 17 years.

 Frequently Asked Questions - Population